Straight Facts – Can Meloxicam Get You High? | Conifer Park

 Meloxicam, classified as a nonsteroidal anti-inflammatory drug (NSAID), is not an addictive substance.
 It does not produce a "high" or euphoric effect that is commonly associated with addictive substances.
 However, it is worth noting that any drug, including NSAIDs like meloxicam or ibuprofen, can be abused as part of a process addiction behavior [7].

-Although meloxicam itself is not addictive, misuse of the medication can occur when it is not taken as prescribed.
-Signs of meloxicam abuse may include taking the drug more frequently than prescribed or combining it with alcohol, other prescription drugs, or additional NSAIDs.
+Although meloxicam itself is not classified as a controlled substance, misuse of the medication can occur when it is not taken as prescribed.
+Signs of meloxicam drug abuse may include taking the drug more frequently than prescribed or combining it with alcohol, blood pressure medications, or other prescription drugs and NSAIDs—potentially leading to kidney damage, psychological dependence, or even severe health consequences over time.

 While meloxicam itself is not habit-forming, it is crucial to use the medication as directed and not exceed the prescribed dosage.
 Misuse of meloxicam can lead to severe side effects and potentially deadly consequences, especially when older adults exceed the recommended dose [8].